keptn-contrib/dynatrace-service/README.md

 ### Synchronizing Service Entities detected by Dynatrace

-The Dynatrace service allows to automatically import Service Entities detected by Dynatrace into Keptn.
+The Dynatrace service allows Service Entities detected by Dynatrace to be automatically imported into Keptn.
 To enable this feature, the environment variable `SYNCHRONIZE_DYNATRACE_SERVICES` needs to be set to `true`.
-By default, the service will scan Dynatrace for Service Entities every 300s.
-This interval can be configured by setting the environment variable `SYNCHRONIZE_DYNATRACE_SERVICES_INTERVAL_SECONDS` to the desired value.
+Once enabled, the service will by default scan Dynatrace for Service Entities every 60 seconds.
+This interval can be configured by changing the environment variable `SYNCHRONIZE_DYNATRACE_SERVICES_INTERVAL_SECONDS`.

 To import a Service Entity into Keptn, a project with the name `dynatrace`, containing the stage `quality-gate` has to be available within Keptn.
 To create the project, create a `shipyard.yaml` file with the following content: